 It was to try to put an end to these disrespectful exchanges that Marforio was transferred from the spot at the bottom of the hill, to where he had been moved earlier, and put under guard in this way in the Palazzo in 1596.
 Sadly, it seems to have worked.

 While you are enjoying a well-earned drink here, think back to the earliest days of Rome, when the twin peaks of the Capitoline Hill were crowned with temples to the King and Queen of the Gods.
-The podium of the Temple of Jupiter on the southern peak opposite - all that remains, apart from a few displaced stones in the garden behind - can be seen in the Palazzo dei Conservatori.
-This café looks down over the other edge of the hill that was nearly scaled by invading Gauls in the 4th century BC; the guards, and guard-dogs, slept through the alarm, and it was only the honking of Juno's sacred geese in her temple-enclosure near where you sit that saved Rome from capture on that day.
+The podium of the Temple of Jupiter practically where we are - all that remains, apart from a few displaced stones in the garden behind - can be seen in the Palazzo dei Conservatori.
+This café looks down over the edge of the hill that was nearly scaled by invading Gauls in the 4th century BC; the guards - and guard-dogs - slept through the alarm, and it was only the honking of Juno's sacred geese in her temple-enclosure (now S Maria in Aracoeli) that saved Rome from capture on that day.
 In thanks, Juno was given the honorary title 'Moneta' - 'the Warner'; and when this temple in due course became the depository of Rome's treasury, our word 'money' received its derivation.

-To get back to the stairways, you can sometimes walk across the front of the V. Emanuele monument; certainly you can go round behind, past the panoramic lift to the very top that gives even more spectacular views; or you could walk through the church itself, a grand interior lit by chandeliers.
-Once at the bottom, first spare a moment to look at the jumbled set of red-brick ruins to your right: they are the remains of a so-called ancient Roman 'insula' - a block of flats fronted by shops.
+To get back to the stairways, it is easiest to go back down the Cordonata.
+Before leaving the hill, you can sometimes walk across the front of the V Emanuele monument; certainly you can go round behind, past the panoramic lift to the very top that gives even more spectacular views; or you could first visit the church itself, a grand interior lit by chandeliers.
+Once at the bottom, spare a moment to look at the jumbled set of red-brick ruins to your right: they are the remains of an ancient Roman 'insula' - a block of flats fronted by shops.
 Then, steel yourself for another brave march across the roads to the far side of the Piazza, towards the façade of the Venetian basilica of San Marco.
 You will see a fountain in the shape of a pine-cone: this region (or 'rione') of the city goes by its name of 'Pigna', as you may notice from wall-plaques.

 Then, in the back left corner of the garden area in front of the church stands Marforio's other correspondent, our fourth statue: you can scarcely miss the buxom form of Madama Lucrezia!